scbao/pysonic/README.md

 ## Description

-This package is a Python implementation of the **multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model<sup>1</sup>**, a computationally efficient and interpretable model of neuronal intramembrane cavitation.
+This package is a Python implementation of the **multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model [1]**, a computationally efficient and interpretable model of neuronal intramembrane cavitation.
 It allows to simulate the responses of various neuron types to ultrasonic (and electrical) stimuli.

 This package contains three core model classes:
 - `BilayerSonophore` defines the underlying **biomechanical model of intramembrane cavitation**.
-- `PointNeuron` defines an abstract generic interface to **conductance-based point-neuron models**.
+- `PointNeuron` defines an abstract generic interface to **conductance-based point-neuron electrical models**.
 It is inherited by classes defining the different neuron types with specific membrane dynamics.
 - `NeuronalBilayerSonophore` defines the **full electromechanical model for any given neuron type**.
 To do so, it inherits from `BilayerSonophore` and receives a specific `PointNeuron` object at initialization.

 All three classes contain a `simulate` method to simulate the underlying model's behavior for a given set of stimulation and physiological parameters.
 The `NeuronalBilayerSonophore.simulate` method contains an additional `method` argument defining whether to perform a detailed (`full`), coarse-grained (`sonic`) or hybrid (`hybrid`) integration of the differential system.